PatCapon39/nextflow-seqera/main/service-commitments.md

 The Australian Nextflow Seqera Service is designed and engineered in best endeavours, however without warranty, to support reproducible science.

-During our Business hours, we aim to triage tickets and support requests within one business day.
+During our business hours, we aim to triage tickets and support requests within one business day.
 Resolution of tickets, requests, outages and issues will take longer outside normal business hours, on weekends, and on public holidays.

 ## Content/Science Support

-The users of Nextflow Seqera Service are responsible for developing their workspaces and maintaining them.
-This includes Managing workspace memberships, management of compute environments, credentials, and workflows, as well as running and monitoring workflow execution.
-In some cases, Australian BioCommons when having a capacity will support users that fulfil specific criteria as described at [Service Support](https://australianbiocommons.github.io/tower/main/support).
+The users of the Australian Nextflow Seqera Service are responsible for developing their workspaces and maintaining them.
+This includes managing workspace memberships, management of compute environments, credentials, and workflows, as well as running and monitoring workflow execution.
+In some cases, when capacity is available, Australian BioCommons will support users that fulfil specific criteria as described at [Service Support](https://australianbiocommons.github.io/tower/main/support).

 # Availability
-The Nextflow Seqera ecosystem is expected to be available 24/7 apart from the planned maintenance periods of the Nextflow Seqera service and the compute backends.
+The Nextflow Seqera ecosystem is expected to be available 24/7 apart from any planned maintenance periods of the Australian Nextflow Seqera Service and the compute backend infrastructures.
 However, interruption can happen and we aim to make sure that the service availability is at least 99% (95% outside normal business hours).

 For a specific user, the availability will impacted by two factors:
 1. The availability of the Australian Nextflow Seqera Service.
 2. The availability of any backend compute infrastructure they are utilising.
-For example, if a user using Pawsey HPC as a backend, the availability of NCI is not factored into the availability calculation.
+For example, for a user using Pawsey HPC as a backend, the availability of NCI is not factored into the availability calculation.

-## Availability of the Australian Nextflow Service
+## Availability of the Australian Nextflow Seqera Service

 <table style="border-collapse: collapse; border: medium none; border-spacing: 0px;" width="80%">
 	<tr>